 Cruising as a Couple

-The ideal is that both people aboard can run the boat.
+The ideal is that both people on board can run the boat.
 Not at advanced levels, but at working levels: starting and stopping the engine, raising and dropping the anchor, running the radio, reading a chart, handling the boat in and out of a slip.
 If your partner has resisted learning the boat, that’s a conversation worth having before you go cruising later in life, not after.

 Here’s the honest version if that conversation doesn’t go the way you hoped: if one person can’t run the boat, you are effectively single-handing with extra crew aboard.
 That’s a real option, and plenty of couples cruise that way.
 But the risks are the single-hander’s risks, not the couple’s risks.
 And those risks go up with age, because the odds of a stroke, heart attack, fall, or sudden illness climb as you get older.
 At 45, it’s unlikely the non-skipper will ever have to take over.
 At 75, it’s no longer unlikely.
 That’s the tradeoff you’re accepting.